fsec404/fsec404.github.io/_posts/2019-10-20-A-look-at-NTP-traffic-amplification.md

 ---

 # Introduction
 In a previous [post][dos], we had a look at some low-level DoS attacks.
-In this post, we will take a look at CVE-2013-5211, which uses vulnerable NTP servers to cause DoS.
+In this post, we will take a look at CVE-2013-5211, which uses vulnerable NTP servers to cause a DoS.

 # NTP
 The Network Time Protocol is a protocol designed to synchronize the clocks of computers over a network.
 This is the protocol that all your devices use to get the correct time for your timezone.

-In this post, we are concerned with the mode 7 packet, which is used exchanging data between an NTP server and a client for purposes other than time synchronization, e.g., monitoring, statistics gathering, and configuration.
+In this post, we are concerned with the mode 7 packet, which is used exchanging for data between an NTP server and a client for purposes other than time synchronization, e.g., monitoring, statistics gathering, and configuration.
 It has the following format:

 ![NTP-Mode-7-Message-Format](../../assets/images/ntp-amplification/ntp_priv_format.png)